Chris Carney: 2008

 Carney faced Republican staffing executive Chris Hackett in his bid for a second term.
 On paper, Carney was one of the few incumbent Democrats to be rated vulnerable in this election cycle, because he was a freshman running in a strongly Republican district (its Cook Partisan Voting Index was R+8).
 The National Republican Congressional Committee advertised for Hackett, while the Service Employees International Union and Democratic Congressional Campaign Committee—which were among those organizations identifying Carney as especially vulnerable—advertised on his behalf, placing special emphasis on his vote for an increase in the federal minimum wage to $7.25 by 2009, a measure passed by both houses of Congress and signed into law by Bush on May 24, 2007.

 Since the summer of 2007, the nonpartisan Cook Political Report and a number of other political analysts listed Carney's District as "slightly" leaning Democratic in 2008, and according to the FEC Carney has raised over $500,000 towards his re-election in the first six months of 2007.
 Public opinion polls conducted in January 2008 indicated a lead over Hackett (then a candidate in the GOP primary), by significant double-digit margins and even a majority of registered Republicans, 53 percent, approve of Carney's job performance.
 The candidates differed over Social Security.
 Carney opposed Bush's plan for privatization, while Hackett supported it.

 Chris Carney was a superdelegate to the 2008 Democratic National Convention.
 He vowed that he would "wait and see how his district votes", hinting that he would likely issue an endorsement after the April 22 Pennsylvania primary for the candidate that wins by a "landslide"—if a huge victory by either occurs—in his overwhelmingly conservative district in which registered Democrats are few compared to Republicans.
 Another northeastern Pennsylvania Congressman, Paul Kanjorski, had long endorsed and actively campaigned for Clinton, alongside a number of other Democratic politicians in the state, including Governor Ed Rendell, while U.S. senator Bob Casey, Jr. was Obama's most significant supporter.
 Carney endorsed Clinton on May 9 after she carried his district in the Democratic primary by a whopping 70%-30% margin.

-On November 4, 2008, Carney defeated Chris Hackett 56% to 44%.
+On November 4, 2008, Carney defeated Republican Chris Hackett 56% to 44%.

 2010

 Carney was challenged by Republican nominee and former U. S. Attorney Tom Marino.
 In the 2010 election, Marino defeated Carney, 55–45%.
 Proving just how Republican this district still was, the Democrats have not crossed the 40 percent mark in the district, since renumbered as the 12th District, since Carney left office.
-Indeed, Carney is the only Democrat to cross the 40 percent mark since Scranton was drawn out of the district after the 2000 census.
+Carney is the only Democrat to cross the 40 percent mark since Scranton was drawn out of the district after the 2000 census.